Sample Efficiency of Data Augmentation Consistency Regularization: Classification with Expansion-based Augmentations

 Then, by the Massart's finite lemma, the empirical rademacher complexity with respect to $\Xb$ is upper bounded by

 By the concavity of $\sqrt{\log\rbr{\cdot}}$, we know that,

-Since $\Pgt\rbr{M} \leq \wt{\mu} \leq \frac{1}{2}$ for all $h \in \gdacopu(\Hcal)$, we have that, conditioned on $\gdacopu(\Hcal)$,
+Since $\Pgt\rbr{M} \leq \wt{\mu} \leq \frac{1}{2}$ for all $h \in \Hred$, we have that, conditioned on $\Hred$,

 Plugging this into \Cref{eq:rademacher-upper-from-shatter} yields \Cref{eq:pf_Rndac}.
-Finally, the randomness in $\gdacopu(\Hcal)$ is quantified by $\wt\mu, \mu$, and upper bounded by \Cref{prop:non-robust-upper-bound}. \end{proof}
+Finally, the randomness in $\Hred$ is quantified by $\wt\mu, \mu$, and upper bounded by \Cref{prop:non-robust-upper-bound}. \end{proof}

-\subsection{Supplementary Application: Domain Adaptation}
+\section{Supplementary Application: Domain Adaptation}

-As a supplementary example, we demonstrate the possible failure of the ERM on augmented training set, and how the DAC regularization can serve as a remedy, with an illustrative linear regression problem in the domain adaptation setting: where the training samples are drawn from some source distribution $P^s$, while the excess risk is tested over a related but different distribution $P^t$, known as the target distribution.
-Specifically, assuming that $\E_{P^s}\sbr{y|\xb}$ and $\E_{P^t}\sbr{y|\xb}$ are distinct, but there exists some invariant feature subspace $\Xcal_r \subset \Xcal$ such that $P^s\sbr{y|\xb \in \Xcal_r} = P^t\sbr{y|\xb \in \Xcal_r}$, we aim to demonstrate the advantage of the DAC regularization over the ERM on augmented training set, with a provable separation in the respective excess risks.
+As a supplementary example, we demonstrate the possible failure of DA-ERM, and alternatively how DAC regularization can serve as a remedy.
+Concretely, we consider an illustrative linear regression problem in the domain adaptation setting: with training samples drawn from a source distribution $P^s$ and generalization (in terms of excess risk) evaluated over a related but different target distribution $P^t$.
+With distinct $\E_{P^s}\sbr{y|\xb}$ and $\E_{P^t}\sbr{y|\xb}$, we assume the existence of an unknown but unique inclusionwisely maximal invariant feature subspace $\Xcal_r \subset \Xcal$ such that $P^s\sbr{y|\xb \in \Xcal_r} = P^t\sbr{y|\xb \in \Xcal_r}$, we aim to demonstrate the advantage of the DAC regularization over the ERM on augmented training set, with a provable separation in the respective excess risks.

 \paragraph{Source and target distributions.} Formally, the source and target distributions are concretized with the causal graph in \Cref{fig:data-distribution-causal-graph}.
 For both $P^s$ and $P^t$, the observable feature $\xb$ is described via a linear generative model in terms of two latent features, the `invariant' feature $\zetab_{iv} \in \R^{d_{iv}}$ and the `environmental' feature $\zetab_e \in \R^{d_e}$: